Got a question? We’re here to answer! We’ve shared some of our most frequently asked questions to help you out.

 - Enter the email that you used to sign up or make your purchase (your email is also your username).

 - Follow the instructions via email to reset your password.
+You may need to check your spam or junk folder if you did not receive the email.

 How do I change my password or update my email address?